ocadotechnology/pass4s/docs/core-concepts/Consumer.md

 # Consumer

-Consumer is an abstraction for continous process of executin logic upon recieving a message.
+Consumer is an abstraction for continuous process of executing logic upon receiving a message.

 It's defined as a function in following shape: `(A => F[Unit]) => F[Unit]`.
 This means a function that:
 - takes an argument of type `A => F[Unit]` - think of it as the processing logic type
-- returns `F[Unit]` means that consuming itself is only a side effect and yiealds no real value
+- returns `F[Unit]` means that consuming itself is only a side effect and yields no real value

 ```scala
 trait Consumer[F[_], +A] extends ((A => F[Unit]) => F[Unit]) with Serializable { self =>